 The last activity that I always plan is an active (but not TOO active) game.
 To play, you place a line of tape down the center of the classroom.
 You will need it to be long enough for every student to have a place on the tape and not feel crowded.
 Have students stand on the tape (it doesn’t matter which way they face).
 Then, you read a prompt out loud (examples: step back if you have ridden a horse, step back if you like pizza, step back if you are an only child, etc.).

 You read one prompt at a time.
 If the statement applies to them, students take a step back (off of the line of tape).
 If the statement does not apply to them, they stay on the tape.
 After reading (and students moving) a statement, make sure you reset before reading the next prompt.
-You can come up with a list that is perfect for your classroom, or check out this pack of 40 that I have in my TpT store.
+You can come up with a list that is perfect for your classroom or grab this pack of 40 phrase cards HERE.

 This game will get students up and moving and it is a fun way to get to know them at the beginning of the year!